wiseman-timelord/InfoEventMon/README.md

 # PerforMancer-BaP7 Previously NetForm
 ## STATUS: Development (O_o/'
 The, scripts for NetForm and bits of my other projects, will be, re-used and re-written in, Batch and PWSH 7.4.
-It will instead show themes of statistical output in text based display interface, each of the themes of stats will be in its own script, hence...
+It will instead show themes of statistical output in text based display interface, therein...
 - Available stats will be explored, but will likely turn out to be minimal in some of the themes with PWSH 7.4 by itself, so this will be the best stats it has to offer, while being limited to stats that actually change.
-- Multi-platform compatibility with core scripts.
+- Multi-platform compatibility with core scripts due to PWSH (see requirements).
-- The loops will be in their own processes.
+- Each of the themes of stats will be in its own script, the loops will be in their own processes.
 -

 ## WORK: